Luckey-Elijah/airline-project/README.md

 - `add a new flight`
     - Ask the user to enter data for a new flight
-    - Create new text file that contains the passengers' seats maps as described in Phase B. Name the file to be the fileght number.
+    - Create new text file that contains the passengers' seats maps as described in Phase B. Name the file to be the flight number.
     - Add flight information to the `flights.txt` file.
 - `make a new reservation`
     - ask the user for the flight number in which the seat is to be reserved
     - ask the user for new passenger ID and name
-    - displat passengers seats maps as described in Phase B
+    - display passengers seats maps as described in Phase B
     - Ask the user to enter seat number (e.g. 2A, 1C, 4D, ... etc)
     - update the number of available seats in this flight
     - Add passengers reservation information to the `reservation.txt` file